marcelloaborges/Bananas-Navigation-Control/README.md

 - To run the project just execute the <b>main.py</b> file.
 - If you are not using the an windows environment, you will need to download the corresponding <b>"Banana"</b> version for you OS system.
-Mail me if you need more details about the environment .exe file.
+Mail me if you need more details about the environment <b>.exe</b> file.
-- The checkpoint.pth has the expected average score already hit.
+- The <b>checkpoint.pth</b> has the expected average score already hit.

 Requeriments: